SanMedElhadi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute : adds execute permission to the owner of the file 6-multiple_permissions : add execute permission to owner and group, add read permission to other users 7-everybody : adds execution permission to the owner, the group owner and the other users, to the file hello
+5-execute : adds execute permission to the owner of the file 6-multiple_permissions : add execute permission to owner and group, add read permission to other users 7-everybody : adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond : sets the permission to the file hello as follows:

+    Owner: no permission at all
+    Group: no permission at all
+    Other users: all the permissions